Fire on the Hill: Synopsis

 Fire on the Hill focuses on three Black cowboys of South Central Los Angeles following the destruction of "The Hill," one of the area's longest-operating horse stables.
 Ghuan Featherstone is an ex-soldier fighting to preserve a unique culture that stands as an alternative to crime and gang violence.
 Calvin Gray, who witnessed the fire, attempts to balance family responsibilities and the cowboy lifestyle.
 Chris Byrd pursues a career as a professional Bull Rider on the rodeo circuit.

 Reception

 The Hollywood Reporter wrote of Fire on the Hill: "Brett Fallentine's well-observed film, embraces a burnished Wild West archetype while redefining it."
 Speaking on KPCC's FilmWeek, critic Christy Lemire described the film as "A really cool combination of old-fashioned Western iconography with bracing, contemporary imagery" while Amy Nicholson commented "There are these three really human stories pulling us along.
 I was just knocked out."
 Musanna Ahmed of Film Inquiry praised it as "an inspiring journey of building, rebuilding and reinforcing a community for the black community in Compton".

 Fire on the Hill won the "Muse Documentary Award" at the 2018 LA Film Festival.
-The film also won the "Artistic Vision Award" at the 2019 Big Sky Documentary Film Festival and the "Jimmy Stewart Legacy Award" at the 2019 Heartland International Festival.
+The film also won the "Artistic Vision Award" at the 2019 Big Sky Documentary Film Festival, the "Jimmy Stewart Legacy Award" at the 2019 Heartland International Film Festival and the award for Best Documentary Feature at the 2019 Portland Film Festival.